centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 </TabItem>
 <TabItem value="BBDO v3" label="BBDO v3">

-**No Protobuf version of this event exists.**
+The event is the same as in BBDO v2.
+There is no Protobuf event.

 </TabItem>
 </Tabs>

 ### Service

 This is a configuration event.
-It is emitted by Centreon Engine to declare a service configuration.
+It is emitted by Centreon Engine when a change is made to the configuration of a service, and the configuration is deployed.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">